 What is the most memorable moment in your career so far?

 It was a semi-final played with the U19, the game had been played in the middle of the youth tournament day of the club, so it was full of people, the most crowded game I have ever played in.

 Do you have any ideas about your life after hockey?

 I’ll certainly become a coach, but to be honest I’m looking forward to going on long holidays!

-Which hockey player do you admire and why do you?
+Which hockey player do you admire and why is that?

 I try to admire technique over specific people, but if I had to point anyone out, I really like the way Simon Gougnard (from the Watducks) uses his speed to break the defensive lines.

-What would be your best advice for younger hockey players?
+What would be your best advice for young hockey players?